• Skip to primary navigation

 Miscellaneous:

-• a bit of fat and flour to grease pracny molds
+• fat and flour to grease pracny molds

-• ½ cup icing sugar to coate pracny cookies
+• ½ cup powdered sugar to coate pracny cookies

 Instructions

-• Before you start: First, grind the nuts, finely crush the cloves, grate the zest of a carefully washed/or organic lemon.
+• Before you start: First, grind 1 cup walnuts, finely crush 3 cloves, and grate 1 teaspoon lemon zest of a carefully washed or organic lemon.

 • Wrap the dough in plastic wrap and place it in the fridge for at least two hours to rest.
-If you have time, leave the dough in the refrigerator overnight.
+If you have time, it is even better to leave the dough in the refrigerator overnight.

-• Prepare the pracny molds: grease each with a bit of butter and dust with flour.
+• Prepare the Pracny molds: grease each with a bit of butter and dust with flour.
+Gently tap the greased mold on the table to remove any excess flour.

 • Take the rested dough out of the fridge and let it sit on the kitchen counter for about ten minutes.
 Scoop equally sized pieces of dough and press them into the prepared molds.

-• Transfer the filled molds to a baking tray and bake in a preheated oven at 350 °F (177 °C) for 10 minutes.
+• Transfer the filled molds to a baking sheet and bake them in a preheated oven at 350 °F for 10 minutes.

 • Let the baked pracny cookies cool almost completely before unmolding.
-Grasp the mold by the edge, turn it upside down and gently tap it on the surface of the kitchen counter.
+Hold the mold by the edge, turn it upside down, and gently tap it on the surface of the kitchen counter.

 Notes

-• Makes about 30-35 pracny cookies, depending on the mold size.
+• The basic recipe makes about 30-35 pracny cookies, depending on the mold size.

 • Pracny cookies are crispy right after baking.
-Czech home bakers leave them to rest for several days or weeks to soften.
-If the pracny are to appear on the Christmas table, they are baked about three weeks before Christmas.
+Czech home bakers leave them to rest for several days or even few weeks to soften.
+If the Pracny are to be served at Christmas, bake them about three weeks in advance.

 Calories: 97kcal | Carbohydrates: 11g | Protein: 1g | Fat: 6g | Saturated Fat: 2g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 1g | Trans Fat: 0.1g | Cholesterol: 15mg | Sodium: 1mg | Potassium: 26mg | Fiber: 0.5g | Sugar: 6g | Vitamin A: 104IU | Vitamin C: 0.1mg | Calcium: 7mg | Iron: 0.4mg